8ehrad/funding-application-validation/README.md

 # Funding Application Validation

 ## Overview
 This project provides an automated solution for validating funding applications and their supporting documents.
 The process ensures the accuracy of claims by cross-verifying data from the application form against supporting documents, such as bank statements, invoices, and equipment images.
+I'm leveraging various NLP and computer vision techniques to achieve this.

 ## Workflow
 Applicants submit an application form to request funding for equipment they have purchased.
 The application form is assumed to be in JSON format and includes the following seven key fields: